jacklul/asuswrt-scripts/README.md

 ## [`entware.sh`](/scripts/entware.sh)

-This script installs and enables Entware.
+This script installs and enables Entware, even in RAM (`/tmp`).

+When installing to `/tmp` it will automatically install specified packages and copy contents from `/jffs/entware` to `/opt`.

 Recommended to use [`hotplug-event.sh`](#user-content-hotplug-eventsh) as well.